Article 1

 Kafka Producer Message Sending Flow & Core Parameters

-Deep analysis of Kafka Producer initialization, message interception, serialization, partition routing, buffer batch sending, ACK confirmation and complete sending chain, with key parameter tuning suggestions.
+Deep analysis of Kafka Producer initialization, message interception, serialization, partition routing, buffer batch sending, ACK confirmation and complete sending chain.

 Article 100